MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-a-transaction-by-transaction-hash.md

 }
 ```

 Congratulations 🥳!
-You have successfully retrieved blockchain transaction with hash ID using the Moralis [Wallet API](https://moralis.io/api/wallet/).
+You have successfully retrieved a blockchain transaction with hash ID using the Moralis [Wallet API](https://moralis.io/api/wallet/).

 ## Video Tutorial: How to Get Transaction Content By Hash ID Using Next.js & Node.js